Blue-Pix/abc/README.md

 If you wanna spare time to find the path of the AMI, use this helper and query it!

 # License
-This code is made available under the MIT license.
+This code is made available under the Apache License 2.0.

 # Contributing
 Feel free to open issues 🎉